What type of project should I have for the scenario design course?

 If your project doesn't meet all these criteria, or you don't have a current work project, the following alternatives could work.
 They've all been used by past course participants.

-- An off-the-shelf course or training package: If your employer will be selling the material to a wide or unknown audience, you'll face some unique challenges in the analysis.
+- An off-the-shelf course or training package that teaches how to do something: If your employer will be selling the material to a wide or unknown audience, you'll face some unique challenges in the analysis.
 We often discuss this issue in the course, and you'll find ways to focus your materials on changing behavior.
 You might also consider contacting an organization that has happily bought your materials in the past and ask them to let you interview some of their staff so you can do a real-world needs analysis.